Skip to main content

 2. Click Create Experiment

-3. Configure variants
+3. Configure variants (name, traffic weight, configuration)

 5. Start the experiment